 Pass out our boozy Black Cherry Vanilla Smoothie at your Labor Day party.
 So delicious, your guests will claw their way to a second serving.
 The secret ingredients?
 Black cherry White Claw and vanilla kefir.
 Please enjoy responsibly.
-21 and up only.
+For ages 21 and up only.
+For an alcohol-free alternative, simply use a black cherry flavored soda of choice either a probiotic one like Olli Pop Cherry Vanilla or a sugar-free soda made with stevia, such as Zevia in the Black Cherry flavor instead of a White Claw.

 Muscle Protection: Not Just for Athletes

 Endurance athletes have been consuming tart cherry juice since the 1900s, but they’re not the only ones who can benefit from it.
 Physical activity of any level typically leads to better health, but it also causes muscle damage (you need to break down muscle to build muscle), which can lead to inflammation and pain.
-Muscle fatigue and pain can also manifest from every day activities like walking, gardening, and carrying groceries.
+Muscle fatigue and pain can also manifest from everyday activities like walking, gardening, and carrying groceries.
 Tart cherry juice may be what you need to soothe your muscles.
-In fact, tart cherry juice may provide relief for those with osteoarthritis knee pain.
+In fact, tart cherry juice may provide relief for those with osteoarthritis and any other type of knee pain.

 A healthy heart makes for a healthy life.
 A cocktail of mindful eating, exercise, and stress reduction is always recommended to improve your wellbeing.
 Drinking tart cherry juice is, well, like putting the cherry on top – it can make things a little bit tastier.
 Just as kefir supports your digestive system, the antioxidants and anti-inflammatory compounds in tart cherry juice can support a healthy heart by reducing risks for heart disease and diabetes.